Reeywhaar/want-my-rss/Readme.md

 * option to open feed links in new tab
 * fix hover color of subscribe button in dark mode
-* fix wrong url of popup.html
+* fix wrong url (not properly encoded) of popup.html

 ### 0.12